CypherSignal/vscode-external-app-debug/README.md

 * Optionally, update the "program" part of the configuration to point to your generated ROM file
 * Press the green 'play' button to start debugging

-TODO: description of what you can do from here.
-Set breakpoints, step, run.
-What else?

 ## Build and Run

-TODO: Set up a service that auto-builds the extension

 * Clone the project
 * Open the project folder in VS Code.